xmuyulab/Dice-XMBD/README.md

 # ![image](https://raw.githubusercontent.com/xmuyulab/Dice-XMBD/main/figure/Dice-XMBD.jpg)
 [comment]:<img src="https://raw.githubusercontent.com/xmuyulab/Dice-XMBD/main/figure/Dice-XMBD.jpg" align=center />
-Dice-XMBD is marker agnostic and can perform cell segmentation for multiplexed images of different channel configurations without modification.
+Dice-XMBD<sup>1</sup> is marker agnostic and can perform cell segmentation for multiplexed images of different channel configurations without modification.
 This project contains code, a generic model, and example test datasets for single cell segmentaion of multiplexed imaging data.

 ## 1. Install with docker image
 Open terminal and go to the folder you want to store the project.
 Then type the following command: